shamimulhaque/pw/src/content/about/index.md

   - Jest/Enzyme/RTL
 ---

 Hello!
-I'm Golam Rabbani, a fullstack engineer based in Dhaka, Bangladesh who enjoys building things that live on the internet and people's devices.
+I'm Golam Rabbani, a fullstack engineer living in Karlsruhe, Germany who enjoys building things that live on the internet and people's devices.
 I develop exceptional web & mobile apps that provide intuitive, pixel-perfect user interfaces with efficient and modern backends for more than 5 years.

 Here are a few technologies I've been working with recently: